 We manufacture most of our own equipment, which allows us flexibility to increase or decrease our capital expenditures based on market conditions.
-Capital spending for the full year 2018 is currently expected to be approximately \$2.0 billion, a 53% increase from 2017.
-The capital expenditures plan for 2018 is primarily directed towards our industry-leading pressure pumping fleet, the deployment of new Sperry drilling tools and the continued investment in our Artificial Lift and Multi-Chem product service lines.
+Capital spending for the full year 2018 is currently expected to be approximately \$2.0 billion.
+The capital expenditures plan for the remainder of 2018 is primarily directed towards our Production Enhancement and Sperry Drilling product service lines.

 Currently, our quarterly dividend rate is \$0.18 per common share, or approximately \$158 million.
 Subject to Board of Directors approval, our intention is to continue paying dividends at our current rate during 2018.
-We also have \$400 million senior notes that mature in August 2018, which we intend to repay with cash on hand.

 Our Board of Directors has authorized a program to repurchase our common stock from time to time.
-Approximately \$5.7 billion remains authorized for repurchases as of March 31, 2018 and may be used for open market and other share purchases.
-There were no repurchases made under the program during the three months ended March 31, 2018.
+Approximately \$5.5 billion remained authorized for repurchases as of September 30, 2018 and may be used for open market and other share purchases.